PeruOfficial Name: Republic of Peru

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Peru, you may encounter road conditions that differ significantly from those in the United States.
-The information below concerning Peru is provided for general reference only, and may not be totally accurate in a particular location or circumstance.
+TRAFFIC SAFETY AND ROAD CONDITIONS: The information below is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Driving conditions in Peru are very different from those found in the United States and can be considerably more dangerous.
 Visitors are strongly encouraged to familiarize themselves with local law and driving customs before attempting to operate vehicles.
 Road travel at night is extremely dangerous due to poor road markings and frequent unmarked road hazards.
 Drivers should not travel alone on rural roads, even in daylight.
 Convoy travel is preferable.
 Spare tires, parts, and fuel are needed when traveling in remote areas, where distances between service areas are great.
 Fog is common on coastal and mountain highways, and the resulting poor visibility frequently causes accidents.
 Inter-city bus travel is dangerous.
 Armed robbers, who force passengers off buses and steal their belongings, sometimes hold up inter-city buses at night.
 Bus accidents resulting in multiple deaths and injuries are common, and they are frequently attributed to excessive speed, poor bus maintenance, and driver fatigue.
 Because of these safety concerns, the U.S. Peace Corps in Peru restricts Peace Corps volunteers’ use of overnight inter-city buses and requires Peace Corps volunteers who make inter-city bus trips to use certain bus lines with good safety records.
 Current approved lines are Cruz del Sur, Linea, Movil Tours, CIAL, OLTURSA, Ormeño, TEPSA, and ITTSA.
 The Peruvian Ministry of Transportation also publishes a list in Spanish of the intercity bus companies with the highest rates of traffic accidents resulting in fatalities and serious injuries.
 For further information, travelers may contact their nearest automobile club, or (for information in Spanish) the Associacion Automotriz del Peru, 299 Avenida Dos de Mayo, San Isidro, Lima 27, Peru, telephone 51-1-440-0495.

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website for the national tourist office and national authority responsible for road safety in Peru (Spanish only).
+Also, we suggest that you visit the website for the national tourist office and national authority responsible for road safety in Peru (Spanish and English).